"Fight no battle unprepared, fight no battle you are not sure of winning" ~ Mao's Red Book

 Sino-Indian Border War (Chinese: Zhong-Yìn Bianjìng Zhànzheng)

 The British had striven to bolster Tibetan autonomy to reinforce the buffer with China.
 On November 07, 1950, Sardar Patel warned Nehru about China’s inimical intentions, barely a month after she had invaded Tibet.
 Ignoring Patel, Nehru conceded China’s suzerainty over Tibet.
+Two months later, a dying Sardar Vallabhbhai Patel got the ball rolling to protect India’s borders.
+Located south of the McMahon Line in Arunachal Pradesh, Tawang is one of the most strategic districts in the country.
+The experience of Kashmir, where India reacted too late, was not to be repeated.
 In January 1951, the Assam government received reports about Chinese armed incursions across the Tibetan border and requested the C-in-C, General Cariappa to staunch the threat.
 But Nehru chided him, “It is not the business of the C-in-C to tell the PM who is going to attack us where.

 Visiting China in 1954, Nehru drew Chinese Premier Chou En-lai’s attention to the new political map of India, which defined the McMahon Line and the J&K Johnson Line as firm borders (and not in dotted lines or vague colourwash as previously depicted) and expressed concern over corresponding Chinese maps that he found erroneous.
 The original McMohan Line was drawn on a scale of 1 inch = 80 miles and was about 1/4 inch thick, which transposed on the ground could mean several kilometers North or South.
 Chou En-lai replied that the Chinese had not yet found time to correct their old maps but that this would be done “when the time is ripe”.
 This could be because either they were satisfied with the Indian position or did not want clarity as they wanted to use the border tension for their aggressive designs at a future date.
 Nehru assumed this implied tacit Chinese acceptance of India’s map alignments but referred to the same matter once again during Chou’s 1956 visit to India.